Israel expands Gaza ground offensive, says efforts in south will be 'no less strength' than in north

-KHAN YOUNIS, Gaza Strip (AP) — The Israeli military said Sunday that its ground offensive had expanded to every part of Gaza, and authorities ordered more evacuations in the crowded south as they vowed that operations there against Hamas would be “no less strength” than the earlier efforts in the north.
+KHAN YOUNIS, Gaza Strip (AP) — The Israeli military said Sunday its ground offensive had expanded to every part of Gaza, and it ordered more evacuations in the crowded south while vowing that operations there against Hamas would be “no less strength” than its shattering ones in the north.

-Heavy bombardment followed the evacuation orders, and Palestinians in the Gaza Strip said they were running out of places to go in the sealed-off territory that borders Israel and Egypt.
-Many of its 2.3 million people are crammed into the south after Israel ordered civilians to leave the north in the early days of the war, which was sparked by the Oct.
-7 Hamas-led attack in Israel that killed about 1,200 people, mostly civilians.
+Heavy bombardment followed evacuation orders, and Palestinians said they were running out of places to go in the sealed-off territory bordering Israel and Egypt.
+Many of Gaza's 2.3 million people are crammed into the south after Israel ordered civilians to leave the north in the early days of the war, which was sparked by the Oct.
+7 Hamas-led attack in Israel that killed about 1,200, mostly civilians.

-The United Nations estimates that 1.8 million Gazans have been displaced.
-Juliette Toma, director of communications at the U.N. agency for Palestinian refugees, said nearly 958,000 of them were in 99 U.N. facilities in the south.
+The United Nations estimates that 1.8 million Palestinians in Gaza have been displaced.
+Nearly 958,000 of them are in 99 U.N. facilities in the south, said Juliette Toma, director of communications at the U.N. agency for Palestinian refugees.

 The Health Ministry in Hamas-run Gaza said the death toll there since Oct.
 7 has surpassed 15,500, with more than 41,000 wounded.
 The ministry does not differentiate between civilian and combatant deaths, but said 70% of the dead were women and children.